KrushnaSonawane91/KrushnaSonawane91/README.md

 🎓 Computer Engineering Graduate

-📊 Interested in **Data Analytics, Business Intelligence & Full Stack Development**
+📊 Interested in **Data Analytics, Business Intelligence and Data-Driven Applications**

-🐍 Building applications and data solutions using **Python, SQL and modern web technologies**
+🐍 Experienced in **Python, SQL, Pandas and NumPy** for data analysis and preprocessing

-📈 Creating interactive dashboards and business insights using **Power BI, DAX and Power Query**
+📈 Building interactive dashboards and business insights using **Power BI, DAX and Power Query**

-🌐 Developing web applications using **Flask, Spring Boot, React, HTML, CSS and JavaScript**

 🗄️ Working with relational databases including **PostgreSQL and MySQL**

+🌐 Building web applications using **Python, Flask, HTML, CSS and JavaScript**

-🤖 Building AI-powered applications using **Google Gemini API**
+🤖 Building AI-powered applications using the **Google Gemini API**

-🧹 Experienced in data cleaning, exploratory data analysis, SQL querying and dashboard development
+🧹 Interested in data cleaning, exploratory data analysis, visualization and business insights

+🔧 Familiar with Git and GitHub for version control and project management

-🎯 Looking for opportunities as a **Data Analyst, Full Stack Developer or Python Developer**
+🎯 Looking for opportunities as a **Data Analyst, Python Developer or Web Developer**

 ---